Datawanderer23/python_Learning/PythonAssignment-1.md

 Q4.
 In what all domains can we use Python?

 Q5.
 What are variable and how can we declare them?
+  Int - Number
+  String - One Word or Sentence, which should be enclosed inside the double quotes float - Decimal Number boolean - True or false
+  Note : In Python it is not neccessary to add the datatypes will declaring, it is smart to find it

 Q6.
 How can we take an input from the user in Python?